dorichan/opengl-solar-system/README.md

 * Textures don't wrap perfectly

 ### CREDITS
-For SOIL (Simple OpenGL Image Library), which I used to easily use textures in this program Jonathan Dummer
+For SOIL (Simple OpenGL Image Library), which I used to easily use textures in this program:
+* Jonathan Dummer
-Sean Barret
+* Sean Barret
-Dan Venkitachalam
+* Dan Venkitachalam
-& gamedev.net
+* & gamedev.net

 ...and also Nehe Productions (http://nehe.gamedev.net/)